Is Guinea-Bissau Safe? Crime Rates & Safety Report

 * Rated 60 / 100 based on 3 user reviews.

-Guinea-Bissau is a former Portuguese colony, located in Africa, and bordered by Senegal to the north and Guinea to the south and east.
+It sits on the Atlantic coast of West Africa, bordered by Senegal to the north and Guinea to the south and east, with dozens of islands scattered offshore.

 Warnings & Dangers in Guinea-Bissau